pauloo1010/Paulo-Inigo-Progra/README.md

 -> setup.cfg: Description file

--> setup.py: This file contains information about the package that PyPi needs
+-> setup.py: This file contains information about the package that PyPi needs.

 ## Features